srihari345/dotnet_interview_questions/README.md

 - [ ] Avoid double login in SSRS authentication (with an ASP.NET/ .Net Core, Identity server application)
    - asdfasdf

+- [ ] If a stored proc has a temp table .....issues to create a model while upload the stored proc

 - [ ] Angular JS
    - Lazy loading